 Although their relationship was purely platonic, the pair shared a deep personal and musical affinity, and made some of the most touching recordings of all time.

-liked to frequent late night jam sessions and it was at one of these, during a run of gigs in New York with the , that he ran into Holiday.
+Young liked to frequent late night jam sessions and it was at one of these, during a run of gigs in New York with the Basie band, that he ran into Holiday.
 They soon became inseparable.
-With the brilliant Teddy Wilson at the piano on most of the recordings, ’s soft sound complemented Holiday’s heart-felt vocal delivery perfectly on songs like “All of Me”, “A Sailboat in the Moonlight”, and “This Year’s Kisses”.
+With the brilliant Teddy Wilson at the piano on most of the recordings, Young’s soft tenor sound complemented Holiday’s heart-felt vocal delivery perfectly on songs like “All of Me”, “A Sailboat in the Moonlight”, and “This Year’s Kisses”.

-Billie affectionately called “the President” (often shortened to “Prez” or “Pres”, while he gave her the nickname “Lady Day”.
+Billie affectionately called Lester Young “the President” (often shortened to “Prez” or “Pres”, while he gave her the nickname “Lady Day”.

-In addition to the classic small group sessions that gave us “Lady Be Good” and “Shoe Shine Boy”, Lester made some of his best-loved early recordings with Basie’s full .
+In addition to the classic small group sessions that gave us “Lady Be Good” and “Shoe Shine Boy”, Lester made some of his best-loved early recordings with Basie’s full big band.

-Previously he had left the Coleman , who was then the dominant voice in . to take up what was, at the time, a more prestigious position with Fletcher Henderson’s Orchestra in New York, replacing
+Previously he had left the Basie band to take up what was, at the time, a more prestigious position with Fletcher Henderson’s Orchestra in New York, replacing Coleman Hawkins, who was then the dominant tenor sax voice in jazz.

 However, his time with Henderson was not especially happy.

-He was lonely in New York and the other saxophonists in the did not like him; whilst he won plaudits for his imaginative soloing, his soft feathery tone was in sharp contrast to ’ gruff, beefy style.
+He was lonely in New York and the other saxophonists in the band did not like him; whilst he won plaudits for his imaginative soloing, his soft feathery tone was in sharp contrast to Hawkins’ gruff, beefy style.

 While all of Lester’s recorded output is important and influential, these solos were particularly impactful upon the generation of subsequent players who idolised him.

-Check out this track he recorded with the Jive At Five:
+Check out this track he recorded with the Basie Orchestra: Jive At Five

 Stint in the Army

-In 1940 , along with the , was drafted into the U.S. army at the age of 35, despite suffering from alcoholism and various other medical problems.
+In 1940 Lester Young, along with the drummer Jo Jones, was drafted into the U.S. army at the age of 35, despite suffering from alcoholism and various other medical problems.

-While many white musicians who were drafted were put into military bands, was placed in the regular army, where he was not allowed to play his .
+While many white musicians who were drafted were put into military bands, Young was placed in the regular army, where he was not allowed to play his saxophone.